Thursday, August 13, 2009

 Who doesn't like an unfair and biased comparison?

-Positives about living in the US:
+Positives about living in the USA:

 2) I can be a vegetarian without withering into a shadow of a human being for lack of imitation meat and tofu.